jordimintknight/mintknight-docs/API-web/Projects/MainProjects.md

 ## Projects

-Projects helps to organize your collections, drops, NFT.
+Projects helps you to organize your collections and NFT drops.
 Only authentificated users can create and manage projects.
-As an example, for a marketing agency, projects could be the different brands that represents.

 The project object have the following structure: